KushalRegmi61/unsupervised-learning/README.md

-# Week 10: Unsupervised Learning & Association Rule Mining
+# Week 10: Unsupervised Learning

 This repository contains implementations of unsupervised learning techniques and association rule mining, applied to both numerical and mixed-type datasets.